ImageMagick/Usage-Markdown/draw/index.md

 However all annotation quotes and escapes are completely ignored if you use the at '`@`' escape to read the string from a file.

-For example here we include information on an images width and height!
+For example, here we include information on an images width and height!

 ~~~
 convert -size 200x50 xc:none -box white -pointsize 20 -gravity center \